Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 Consider Combining Finasteride and Minoxidil

-Though finasteride is effective when it flies solo, the best finasteride results are often seen when it’s used in combination with topical minoxidil.
+Though finasteride is effective when it flies solo, the best finasteride results are often seen when it’s combined with topical minoxidil, which is also FDA-approved for hair loss.

-Finasteride and minoxidil (generic for Rogaine®) are like the power couple of the hair loss world: Each is impressive on its own, but when paired together, they’re nearly unstoppable.
+Finasteride and minoxidil (generic for Rogaine®) are like the power couple of the hair loss world: Each is impressive on its own, but they're nearly unstoppable when paired together.

 Minoxidil and finasteride complement each other but work differently.

-Minoxidil is a topical treatment — (there’s 5% minoxidil foam and 2% minoxidil liquid solution).
+Minoxidil comes as a 5% minoxidil foam or a 2% minoxidil liquid solution, which are both applied directly to the affected area(s) on your scalp.
 Unlike finasteride, minoxidil isn’t a DHT blocker.
 Instead, it increases blood flow to the scalp, flooding it with oxygen and nutrients needed for hair health.

-A 2019 meta-analysis on the efficacy of minoxidil and finasteride found that the combo of oral finasteride and topical minoxidil was more effective and as safe as using one or the other on its own.
+A 2019 meta-analysis on the efficacy of minoxidil and finasteride found that the combo of oral finasteride and topical minoxidil was more effective and as safe as using one or the alone.

-Both medications can be used topically as well.
+Both medications can also be used topically.
 Studies show that new hair count is similar in people treated with topical finasteride versus finasteride tablets.

 For more info, read our guide to topical finasteride.